smart-data-models/dataModel.DCAT-AP/Distribution/doc/spec_JA.md

   description: This is a distribution belonging ot a dataset according to the DCAT-AP standard 2.1.1
   properties:
     accessService:
-      description: "Property.
-Model:'http://www.w3.org/ns/dcat#DataService'.
-This property refers to a data service that gives access to the distribution of the dataset"
+      description: This property refers to a data service that gives access to the distribution of the dataset
       items:
-        description: Property.
-Every Data service providing access to the distribution
+        description: Every Data service providing access to the distribution
         type: string
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         model: "http://www.w3.org/ns/dcat#DataService"
         type: Property
     accessUrl:
-      description: "Property.
-Model:'http://www.w3.org/2000/01/rdf-schema#Resource'.
-This property contains a URL that gives access to a Distribution of the Dataset.
-The resource at the access URL may contain information about how to get the Dataset."
+      description: This property contains a URL that gives access to a Distribution of the Dataset.
+The resource at the access URL may contain information about how to get the Dataset
       items:
         minItems: 1
         type: string